In May two of my poems were published online.

 It is the trigger of the literary man’s biggest gun

 Interesting to realise, this essay has encountered three poets – at work in the century and a half between the retirement of British belief in the 19th century and its senescence in the 21st – engaging the question of what there is for a poet to deal in, now, and found them dealing determinedly in metaphysics, and finding that the subject of metaphysics is only death – than which ‘nothing more terrible’ except perhaps that one can be conscious of death and still fail to live.
 In all the instants of a life, absolute significance and absolute insignificance coinhere.
 The only unannihilable thing is nothing.
 With death, it’s the never-going-to-exist-again-ness, I think.
-It’s the farcical extent of the time in which you are not live.
+It’s the farcical extent of the time in which you don’t live.
 This is – these decades are – the only time in which you are you.
 People have applied to it all the resources of illusion and denial, but there’s no thought, no formula, no nostrum, no distraction, no regimen, no faith and no dream that will conquer the terror of that. (‘Nothing more true’.)
-Death counts as metaphysics’ one inexorable incursion into the existence hedged and defended by an ‘ordinariness’ working as a shield against all real things which, because of death, we want to live.
+Death counts as metaphysics’ one incursion into the existence hedged and defended by an ‘ordinariness’ working as a shield against all real things which, because of death, we want to live.
 Pascal knew: in proportion as they really think about it, which is what happens more consistently when you enact the Enlightenment’s privileging of the instant’s scepticism over the aeon’s prejudice, people have trouble keeping it together in the path of death.
 Indeed, the fact that people have trouble keeping it together in the path of death is why we have religion, which is, if taken seriously, a way of taking it so seriously you decline really to think about it.
-The poetry of Larkin and Paterson, metaphysically prone but captive to rationalism, would have gained from the consideration that religion is the art we made out of metaphysics.
+The poetry of Larkin and Paterson, metaphysically prone but captive to rationalism, would have benefited from the consideration that religion is the art we made out of metaphysics.
 With their not allowing this, it seems dispiritingly likely to have been their lot simply to reconceive religion in a famished form whose primary vocation is to provide pretexts by way of a sterilely, nominally secular art for the meeting of needs and the production of consolations which religions meet and produce without embarrassment and as though constituted to that end.
 One might think that Paterson’s ‘void’ in ‘Phantom’ is quite a lot like God, its regard not equivalent but apologetically analogous to God’s love.
 E. M. Cioran – a genius where both of these poets are just talents – spoke of ‘modern man’ abandoning himself ‘to despair as if to drinking or dancing’.
 If he has so abandoned himself, must he abandon poetry in this way too?
 Does none of that matter?

 1 As in this complementary post on Emmy the Great, I use the word ‘secularism’ in a loose way, in constrained preference to ‘humanism’ – not to signify the doctrine of the separation of church and state, or ‘The doctrine that morality should be based solely on regard to the well-being of mankind in the present life’ (OED).

 3 For this word I thank John Updike, whose argument that ‘the drama of [Larkin’s] greatest poems hinges on the breaking of his crust and attaining a generous, deep-breathing self-transcendence’ reached me first through Rachel Cooke’s paraphrase: ‘the drama of his greatest poems hinges on the breaking of Larkin’s crustiness, his prejudices, followed by “a generous, deep-breathing self-transcendence”; in other words, that the work has everything to do with life, and also nothing at all.’
-While Cooke’s addition and its inept repurposing of Borges weakens the point, with ‘nothing’ it affirms the recollection of ‘High Windows’ incipient in Updike’s ‘deep-’.
+While Cooke’s addition and its inept repurposing of Borges weakens the point, with ‘nothing’ it confirms the recollection of ‘High Windows’ incipient in Updike’s ‘deep-’.
 The possibility of a generous self-transcendence turns out to be a crux in my appreciation of that poem: the transcendence Larkin stages there is a baulking, I argue, but what it baulks at is only horror, and written in memorable words it forms a constant gift to those who are incapable for any useful period of an Epicurean calm – like Updike, who was very afraid of death, and others of the best of us.

 4 I want to say that death is by the second stanza on the poem’s mind already, but ‘everyone young going down the long slide / To happiness, endlessly’ is too interesting to simplify like that.
-In this poem as often the comedy does not abide only in the evanescences of jokes but to say bleak things.
+In this poem as often the comedy does not subsist only in the evanescences of jokes but to say bleak things.
 The quoted words are wryly overstated to make forceful the speaker’s sense that life has cheated him and the ache of his grievances.
 If the slide is merely ‘long’, to descend it ‘endlessly’ may be to descend it again and again, and if happiness lies at its end Larkin (with ‘endlessly’) is not saying that ‘Everyone old’ necessarily believes the young land there; apprehensible in the words is the deflation of having come.
 But their main ambiguity would just as well indicate a slide that is a ‘slide to happiness’ which only ‘everyone young’ goes down as the ‘long slide’ (perhaps of life) which for them leads to happiness: entertaining for a moment the first construction we might (especially if the narrator speaks freely-indirectly for Larkin) register the sense of the blessing of contraception’s having made these ‘young’ somehow deathless, but with the admission of a second perspective this dissolves and ‘everyone’ begins to look generations forward and at the linebreak the old speaker seems suddenly to recall his ‘only end’.

 5 For the way the vast opacity of contingency equates to the vast obduracy of fate for Larkin, see ‘Triple Time’: ‘the past, / A valley cropped by fat neglected chances / That we insensately forbore to fleece’; ‘Ambulances’: ‘what cohered in it [something nearly at an end] across / The years, the unique random blend / Of families and fashions’; ‘Dockery and Son’: ‘What something hidden from us chose’; ‘Reference Back’: ‘just as though / By acting differently we could have kept it so’; ‘Send No Money’: ‘watch the hail / Of occurrence clobber life out / To a shape no one sees’, ‘the blows of what happened to happen’; ‘How Distant’: ‘The huge decisions printed out by feet / Inventing where they tread’; ‘The Life with a Hole in it’: ‘Life is an immobile, locked / Three-handed struggle between / Your wants, the world’s for you, and (worse) / The unbeatable slow machine / That brings what you’ll get’; etc!